Killing of Awdah Hathaleen: Reactions

 Several activists who were friends with Hathaleen publicly mourned his death, including Yuval Abraham, Mattan Berner-Kadish, Rabbi Lev Taylor, Danielle Bett, Andrey X and Giacomo Mininni.
 Many of his friends remembered him as an advocate for nonviolence in spite of increasingly widespread and systematic Israeli settler violence, which forces Palestinians in the West Bank to leave their hometowns.
-It has been noted that Israeli prosecutors rarely hold settlers accountable for their violence.

 The French foreign ministry denounced Hathaleen's killing as an act of murder and settler violence as "a matter of terrorism", and called on the Israeli authorities to hold the perpetrator responsible.
 Amnesty International denounced the killing, writing that it was "a devastating tragedy and a brutal reminder of the relentless violence faced by Palestinian communities in the occupied West Bank", and that the "deliberate failure of Israeli authorities to conduct genuine and impartial investigations into settler attacks against Palestinians demands immediate and independent international investigations into this killing and other such attacks against Palestinians in the occupied West Bank, including East Jerusalem."

-Jewish Voice for Peace also denounced Hathaleen's killing on Instagram, writing it was as a result of "brutal settler violence", and that as an organization they would "reject settler violence and expansion" and recommit themselves "to the courageous, loving resistance that Awda embodied – a spirit that inspired all who had the privilege of knowing him."
+Jewish Voice for Peace also denounced Hathaleen's killing, writing on Instagram that it was a result of "brutal settler violence", and that as an organization they would "reject settler violence and expansion" and recommit themselves "to the courageous, loving resistance that Awda embodied – a spirit that inspired all who had the privilege of knowing him."
 On August 10, B'Tselem released a video, filmed by Hathaleen himself, documenting his last moments before being hit by Levi's bullet and falling to the ground; the group denounced the impunity of settlers and the systemic violence inflicted on Palestinians.

 After the kidnapping of Hathaleen's body by Israeli troops, around seventy local women – including his wife Hanady, mother Khadra and sister Sara – went on a hunger strike until the body was returned and the Palestinian detainees were released.
 This pressured Israeli authorities to agree to return the body by August 7.
 With some of its members still detained, Hathaleen's family proclaimed three days of mourning, calling for international solidarity to enforce accountability; all detainees were released within that date.